Tower climber: Hazards

 Tower climbers may be injured or killed by falling objects, structural collapses and equipment failures.
 Some of the more frequently encountered hazards include falls from great heights; electrical hazards; hazards associated with hoisting personnel and equipment with base-mounted drum hoists; inclement weather; and structural collapse of towers.

 United States

-Working on cellphone towers is the deadliest job in the United States, according to a trade publication, and it has been claimed that the tower climbing industry experiences 10 times more death casualties than the construction workers.
-There were 50 - 100 deaths from falls from communication towers between 2003 and 2011.
-The head of the Occupational Safety and Health Administration (OSHA) once called tower climbing “the most dangerous job in America.”
+In 2008 it was reported that working on cellphone towers is the deadliest job in the United States, according to a trade publication, and in 2012 it was claimed that the tower climbing industry experiences 10 times more death casualties than construction workers.
+There were 50–100 deaths from falls from communication towers between 2003 and 2011.
+In 2008, the head of the Occupational Safety and Health Administration (OSHA) called tower climbing “the most dangerous job in America.”